Welcome and thank you for your interest in our Paramedic Program.

 Program Start: August 28, 2017 (Class 86)

 NOTE: It is CRUCIAL that candidates not only prepare academically, but also personally and financially.
 This is a full-time program.
 You will need to prepare for living expenses and not working to ensure your success and decrease your stress.

 The Paramedic Program is nationally accredited by the Committee on Accreditation of Allied Health Educational Programs (CAA-HEP) & by the Committee on Accreditation of EMS Professions (CoAEMSP).
-Our Program is approved by the Los Angeles County Department of Health Services as meeting the EMS Education Standards as specified in Title 22 of the California Code of Regulations and National Highway Transportation and Safety Administration (NHTSA) Paramedic Curriculum.
+Our Program is approved by the Los Angeles County Department of Health Services as meeting the EMS Education Standards as specified in Title 22 of the California Code of Regulations, Health and Safety Code and National Highway Traffic Safety Administration (NHTSA) Paramedic Curriculum.